-Afternoon: Program Registration: 4:00-5:00 p.m.
-After you have your room assignment, come to the Road Scholar table in the lobby to register with the program staff and get your welcome packet containing your name-tag, up-to-date schedule that reflects any last-minute changes, other important information, and to confirm when and where the Orientation session will take place.
-Please plan to arrive prior to 5 pm so as not to miss dinner and orientation.
-At 5:00 p.m., we will meet at the hotel lobby and walk to dinner.
+Afternoon: Program Registration 4:00 – 5:00 p.m.
+After you have your room assignment, come to the Road Scholar table in the lobby to register with the program staff and get your welcome packet containing the up-to-date schedule that reflects any changes, other important information, and to confirm the time and location of the Orientation session.
+If you arrive late, please ask for your packet when you check in.

 Dinner: At a local restaurant, we will order from the menu; non-alcoholic beverage included, other beverages available for purchase.

 Evening: Orientation.
 The Group Leader will greet everyone and lead introductions.
 We will review the up-to-date program schedule, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures, and answer questions.
-Our birding expert will give an introductory lecture about Sandhill Cranes, their behavior, and what other birds to look for during the program.
+Periods in the schedule designated as “Free time” and “At leisure” offer opportunities to do what you like and make your experience even more meaningful and memorable according to your personal preferences.
+The Group Leader will be happy to offer suggestions.
 Program activities, schedules, personnel, and indicated distances or times may change due to local circumstances/conditions.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.
+Our birding expert will give an introductory lecture about Sandhill Cranes, their behavior, and what other birds to look for during the program.

-Activity note: Departure for field trip 5:30 a.m.
+Activity note: Transfer for field trip 5:30 a.m.
 Walking up to 1/2 mile, standing in unheated blind for up to 2 hours; pre-dawn, freezing temperatures.

 Breakfast: In the hotel at 5:00 a.m., the breakfast buffet offers hot and cold choices; included beverages milk, coffee, tea, water.

-Morning: We will travel by bus to the Ian Nicolson Audubon Center at Rowe Sanctuary where we will have a reserved viewing blind.
+Morning: We travel by bus to the Ian Nicolson Audubon Center at Rowe Sanctuary where we have a reserved viewing blind.
 In the very early morning hours, we will experience our first “crane rise” as the “gray sandbar islands” of the Platte River turn into clouds of Sandhill cranes leaving their roost sites.
-As many as 400,000 sandhill cranes migrate annually at this time of year through the 60 mile stretch of the Platte River in Nebraska that we visit.
-We’ll return to Kearney mid-morning and go straight to a local restaurant for brunch.
-After brunch we return to the hotel for a break and to shed some clothing layers.
+As many as 400,000 sandhill cranes migrate annually at this time of year through the 60 mile stretch of the Platte River in Nebraska we will visit.
+We’ll return mid-morning to Kearney and go straight to a local restaurant for brunch.

 Lunch: Our brunch is at a local restaurant, we will order from the menu; non-alcoholic beverage included.

-Afternoon: Returning to the hotel, we’ll have a break and shed some layers of clothing.
-We’ll then re-board our bus and return to the Rowe Sanctuary where an Audubon staff educator will give us a lecture on the Sandhill Crane’s behaviors.
+Afternoon: Returning to the hotel to shed some layers of clothing, we'll then re-board our bus and return to the Rowe Sanctuary where an Audubon staff educator will give us a lecture on the Sandhill Crane’s behaviors.
 We’ll then set out on another field trip to “loafing areas” — so called due to the Cranes settling in and feeding, relaxing in surrounding farmer’s corn and grain fields.
 As we angle our way back through farm fields and roads, we have a chance to watch crane behavior in detail.
 Watch for pair bonding activities, dancing, strutting, feeding, resting, and other flock dynamics.
-We’ll return to the hotel and have a break.

 Dinner: Early dinner at a local restaurant, we’ll order from the menu; non-alcoholic beverage included, other beverages available for purchase.